 Seal off the inside, too: Just like you did with the outside, it’s important to make sure that cracks in walls inside the house are fixed.

 Remember to check upstairs: To mitigate the risk of ice dams, have your roof inspected to ensure the attic is well-ventilated.
 Also check that the attic is properly insulated, to minimize the amount of heat rising from the house, potentially causing snow to melt.
+Refer to our winter roof inspection guide for more helpful information.

 Check your plumbing system: Be sure to have your plumbing system checked to ensure it’s in proper working order.
 Consulting a professional is recommended.
 During the winter, if you’re away for more than three days, drain the plumbing system or arrange to have someone come in daily and check that your heat is still on.